-A work-at-home Editorial Assistant may not be the most noteworthy occupation, but it didn’t simply fall in my lap.
+A work-at-home editorial assistant may not be the most noteworthy occupation, but the position didn’t simply fall in my lap.
 I worked hard to get here and will continue to work hard to help, even in some small measure.

-I attended the Pennsylvania State University during a time when the waning newspaper industry made me think twice about pursuing Journalism.
-Instead, I majored in English with a minor in History.
-Some might consider it a soft, Liberal Arts education.
-However, I found that mastering the intricacies of language and communication, as well as placing value on historical knowledge, advances society.
-This decision also greatly benefited me as it kept many doors open for future endeavors.
+I attended the Pennsylvania State University during a time when the waning newspaper industry made me think twice about pursuing journalism.
+Instead, I majored in English with a minor in history.
+Some might consider it a soft, liberal arts education.
+However, I recognized that mastering the intricacies of language and communication, as well as placing value on historical knowledge, advances society.
+This decision to focus on liberal arts also greatly benefited me as it kept many doors open for future endeavors.

-After graduation, I relocated to Baltimore, where I accepted a position as an Executive Assistant for a business that specialized in helping other small- and medium-sized companies grow.
+After graduation, I relocated to Baltimore, where I accepted a position as an executive assistant for a business that specialized in helping other small- and medium-sized companies grow.
 I’d answer calls and schedule appointments for lawyers, accept mail on behalf of therapists, and greet the clients of a multitude of businesses in a professional downtown location.
 It felt like a great risk at the time, but after a few years I left my first post-college job to gain additional experience in temporary positions.
-What started as simple data entry further affirmed for me the importance of documentation and consistency in training, whether the company specialized in medical equipment or engineering.
-During this time, I also engaged in online writing opportunities to find balance with a creative outlet.
+What started as simple data entry further affirmed for me the importance of consistency in training and documentation, whether the company specialized in medical equipment or engineering.
+During this time, I also engaged in online writing opportunities to achieve balance with a creative outlet.
 I reviewed films, composed how-to articles, and wrote about events and popular places within the Baltimore-D.C. area

-While searching for a permanent position, I interviewed at the Castle, a gorgeous, early nineteenth century police station in the Hampden neighborhood that had been renovated into various offices and shops.
-I walked in, clearly overdressed in formal business attire, complete with hosiery and heels.
+While searching for a permanent position, I interviewed at the Castle, a gorgeous, early nineteenth century police station in the Hampden neighborhood that had been renovated and turned into various offices and shops.
+I walked in, obviously overdressed in formal business attire, complete with hosiery and heels.
 Yet the small, close-knit staff enjoyed my somewhat quirky humor.
 Circulation Research was clearly the place for me.

-The global communications at Circulation Research never ceased to amaze me.
-In a day, the staff connected with people in Australia, Japan, Hong Kong, India, Berlin, London, Canada, and beyond.
-And all shared the goal of understanding, preventing, and curing heart diseases.
+The global communications at Circulation Research never ceases to amaze me.
+In a day, the staff connect with people in Australia, Japan, Hong Kong, India, Berlin, London, Canada, and beyond.
+And all share the goal of understanding, preventing, and curing heart diseases.
 By assisting these individuals, I could help with this noble goal.

-The position began with processing manuscript submissions and sending out decision letters, many of the papers discussing induced pluripotent stem cells or cardiac hypertrophy or other large, scientific words.
+The position began with processing manuscript submissions and sending out decision letters.
+Many of the papers addressed induced pluripotent stem cells or cardiac hypertrophy or other important, scientific topics.
 I felt like a child tasked with interpreting Shakespeare.
-On occasion, I’d inquire about the latest hot topic and my manager would patiently explain the exciting study and how it impacts what is known about heart disease.
-I’ll never forget one of the first papers published after I was hired discussed how the stem cells of a mouse fetus aided in repairing the heart of its mother under cardiac stress.
-This was certainly interesting, cutting edge science.
+On occasion, I’d inquire about the latest hot topic and my manager would patiently explain the exciting study and how it impacted what was known about heart disease.
+I’ll never forget one of the first papers published after I was hired, which discussed how the stem cells of a mouse fetus aided in repairing the heart of its mother under cardiac stress.
+This was certainly cutting edge science.

-When the job responsibilities grew to tackling necessary side projects, I knew I was finally making an impact.
-I helped test out a new web platform, and suggested updates to preserve a user-friendly site.
-I updated an image gallery through WordPress of newly published review articles to increase web exposure.
+When the job responsibilities grew to tackling side projects, I knew I was finally making a difference.
+I helped test a new web platform, and suggested changes to preserve a user-friendly site.
+Through WordPress, I updated an image gallery of newly published review articles to increase web exposure.
 I tracked responses to special articles and invited members to the editorial board.

-I am grateful to have made enough of an impression over the years that, when my husband had to permanently relocate to Northeastern Pennsylvania for work, I was given the opportunity to take my own work along.
-Gone was the grueling rush hour commute, but also the face-to-face interaction with coworkers.
+I am grateful to have made enough of an impression over the years that, when my husband had to permanently relocate to northeastern Pennsylvania for work, I was given the opportunity to take my own work along.
+Gone was the grueling rush-hour commute, but also the face-to-face interaction with coworkers.
 Flexible hours replaced the 9-to-5 life.
-Like many others who work from home, I kept to a schedule.
-I log on by 8 in the morning; take a brisk walk on my break.
+Like many others who work from home, I keep to a schedule.
+I log on by 8 in the morning and take a brisk walk on my break.
 To avoid becoming a hermit, I joined a local writers group, where my creativity found a consistent and supportive outlet.

 My work responsibilities increased.
 Most recently, I conducted interviews and wrote profiles for the “Trainees in the Spotlight” series.
-It was important for me to keep up communications with the trainees throughout the editorial process, to request head shots and references, as well as to maintain accuracy; it’s a personal pet peeve to find errors in a published piece I’ve written.
+It was important for me to communicate with the trainees throughout the editorial process, to request head shots and references, and to maintain accuracy of all published information; it’s a personal pet peeve to find errors in a published piece I’ve written.

-If I had been told during my interview at the Castle that I’d eventually work from home and become an author of Circulation Research, I would probably laugh and shake my head.
-Yet it paid off to take calculated risks by pursuing my strengths, venturing down the road not taken, and to find balance in life.
+If I had been told during my interview at the Castle that I’d eventually work from home and become an a contributor to Circulation Research, I would probably have laughed and shaken my head.
+Yet it paid off to take calculated risks by pursuing my strengths and venturing down the road not taken to find balance in life.
 While enjoying the benefits of a home office, I look forward to embarking on my first work trip to the American Heart Association’s headquarters in Dallas next year.
 As one who was raised to always have a thirst for learning and sharpening my skills, I hope to one day go back to school or take a few classes.
 Moreover, I want to help, even in some small measure, leave the world a better place.